mtxslv/ml-course-EEC2318/on-feature-engineering.md

 - Categories change over time.
 To account for varying categories, consider using customized hashing functions.
 - Crossing features models nonlinear relationships in the expense of blowing the feature space up.
 - Positional embedding uses vactors instead of numbers because the neural net work better with the former.
+- Data Leakage may happen to anyone.
+Even so, it is rarely covered in ML curricula.
+Be wary of that!
+- In order to know the importance of features, take a look in model-agnostic methods, like SHAP
+- At last, good features should generalize (not necessarily equally) to unseen data.
+So, if a feature misses too much, it'll hardly be generalizable.